hedgehog125/Itch-Server/README.md

   * pip3 install bottle

 Note: You will need to enter a super user's password to install pip.
-You may already have it installed, so try running it.
+To see if you have pip3, type pip3 into the terminal.
+It will tell you if you don't.
+To see if you have bottle, type python -c "import bottle" into the terminal.
+It will give you an error if you don't have it.

+# Running
 Run "BottleWebServer.py" using python 3+

 # Accessing
 When you run the server it should say "Listening on http://<[your ip]>:8000" simply copy the url that the server prints into your browser.